veruu/veruu.github.io/README.md

-# things
+# veruu.gitlab.io

-Is this a reaaal blog, is it just fantasyyyy
+Is this a reaaal blog, is this just fantasyyyy